Lingual braces: What are they and how much do they cost?

 What are lingual braces?

 Lingual braces – also known as “inside” braces – are a teeth straightening treatment that is popular with adults thanks to the fact that they’re practically invisible.

-To help keep your treatment concealed, lingual braces are attached to the inside of the teeth rather than the outside, making them invisible when you smile.
+To help keep your treatment concealed, these braces are attached to the inside of the teeth rather than the outside, making them invisible when you smile.

 These braces are custom-made for your teeth.
 Your orthodontist takes an accurate impression or digital scan of your teeth, which is then used to create customised wires and brackets that will snugly fit along the line of your teeth and help to gradually move them into the desired position.

-While lingual braces might more subtle than traditional “outside” braces, they are still braces!
+While these braces might more subtle than traditional “outside” braces, they are still braces!
 Therefore you will still have some restrictions when it comes to the foods you can eat throughout your treatment.

 In some instances, your treatment may require the use of rubber bands to help move your teeth into position.
 Your orthodontist will show you the correct way to apply your rubber bands, but this method of treatment requires you to be diligent about their use.
 You should remove them to eat and to brush your teeth so they don’t snap when you open your mouth.